Your Cart is empty

 After achieving some sort of nirvana it was time for the Doobie Brothers.
 I’m not sure if I remember this right, but I think the Doobies were not held in universally high regard at the time by the British rock community, possibly due to not being heavy or hard enough and generally too funky, country and laid back.
 Anyway, whatever the reason was, they were wrong.
 All Doobies are good Doobies if you ask me and 1974 was a high watermark having released the epic Captain & Me the previous year.

 The day ended with the Allman Brothers Band for whom a tour and a half hour set was a short set.
 Looking at the set list now, it is basically the whole of the Fillmore East album and the Wipe The Windows live double.
 Even shorn of Duane for three years, the festival was still their natural home, able to jam into the night in that telepathic hypnotic way they had.
+They only played six times in the UK and this the first.

 These were festivals of music rather than of anything more alternative or countercultural and set the tone for the way festivals still are to this day in the UK